Who I help:

 -

-Coaching sessions are typically held online via Google Meet and last around 50 minutes.
+Coaching sessions are typically held online via Google Meet and last 50 minutes.
 We’ll start with an introductory session to discuss your goals and explore how coaching can help.
 From there, we’ll work together on practical strategies, accountability, and self-understanding.

 -